CircleCI-Public/python-orb/README.md

 ## Resources

 [CircleCI Orb Registry Page][reg-page] - The official registry page of this orb for all versions, executors, commands, and jobs described.
-[CircleCI Orb Docs](orb-docs) - Docs for using and creating CircleCI Orbs.
+[CircleCI Orb Docs][orb-docs] - Docs for using and creating CircleCI Orbs.

 ## Contributing